KnapsackPro/docs.knapsackpro.com/docusaurus/docs/integration.md

-import jest from "@site/static/img/jest.jpg" import cypress from "@site/static/img/cypress.jpg" import ruby from "@site/static/img/ruby.png"
+import jest from "@site/static/img/jest.jpg" import cypress from "@site/static/img/cypress.jpg" import ruby from "@site/static/img/ruby.png" import knapsack from "@site/static/img/knapsack.png"

 # Integration

 Welcome to the Knapsack Pro documentation.

 Explore our guides and examples to integrate Knapsack Pro into your project.

 If you have questions, feel free to [contact us](https://knapsackpro.com/contact) directly and we will be happy to help.

 ## Out-of-the-box